muonjs/mocha-suit/README.md

 ```

 Is that all?
 Nope.
 Welcome to the [wiki](https://github.com/muonjs/mocha-suit/wiki) for the rest cool stuff.

+## Usage ##

+Mocha Suit depends on Mocha.
+So you need to initialize Mocha before run your tests.
+Simplest way is to put your tests in `/test/` directory and then run `mocha` from console.
+Since Suit is just a wrapper you can utilize any mocha options and arguments you want.
+For more info visit Mocha's [documentation](https://github.com/mochajs/mocha/wiki).

 ## Documentation && Translation ##
 Since English isn't my native language I'll appreciate any pull requests with REAME corrections as well as request with translations to any other languages.